nu-radio/NuRadioMC/documentation/source/NuRadioReco/pages/detector/detector_database_fields.rst

 Additionally, for the antenna, the  user must specify

 - deployment_time: the time of antenna deployment aka the time when the antenna depth was measured (relevant because the depth changes because of snow accumulation)
-- type: the type of antenna
+- type: the type of antenna.
+A list of available antenna types and their descriptions is given :doc:`here </NuRadioReco/pages/detector/antennamodels>`

 Further Discussion on Antenna Coordinates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~